 By: Ravindra Yadav, Test Architect and QA Manager at Provar

 What’s new in Chrome 85?
-Google Chrome is the most widely-used browser in the market and is constantly improving.
+Google Chrome is the most widely used browser in the market and is constantly improving.
 With the upcoming version 85, Chrome is introducing some exciting changes.
-In this article, I will talk about a few generic and specific forthcoming features and fixes, which could be important from either a manual or an automation testing perspective.
+In this article, I will talk about a few generic and specific forthcoming features and fixes, which could be significant from either a manual or an automation testing perspective.

-Note: At the time of writing this blog, Chrome 85 is set to become GA on August 25, 2020, but take a look at the Chrome Release Schedule for the latest information.
+Note: While writing this blog, Chrome 85 is set to become GA on August 25, 2020.
+Take a look at the Chrome Release Schedule for the latest information.

 Installation Directory Change

-This is the most important change from Google Chrome.
-In previous versions, despite being a 64-bit app, Chrome was getting installed in the 32-bit installation directory C:\Program Files(x86).
-From Chrome 85 onwards, it will be installed into C:\Program Files to follow the correct 64-bit architecture.
+This is the most significant change from Google Chrome.
+In previous versions, despite being a 64-bit app, Chrome was installed in the 32-bit installation directory C: Program Files(x86).
+From Chrome 85 onwards, it will be installed into C: Program Files to follow the correct 64-bit architecture.

-However, since Chrome used to support a 32-bit architecture in the past, if you try to upgrade to Chrome 85 (or a later version on an existing Chrome setup), the installation directory will remain the same, i.e. C:\Program Files(x86).
+However, since Chrome used to support a 32-bit architecture if you try to upgrade to Chrome 85 (or a later version on an existing Chrome setup), the installation directory will remain the same, i.e., C: Program Files(x86).

 Up to 10% Faster Page Loads with Profile Guided Optimization